Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 ### 4.2.1 The Integer type
 The integer types are defined in module `int`, while the floating point types live in module `float_literal`.
 Both are part of the `builtin` package.

-Int is the same size as your architecture, so on a 64 bit machine it's 64 bits wide.
+Int is the same size as the architecture of the current computer, so on a 64 bit machine it's 64 bits wide.
 Internally it is defined as a struct.

 >Note: this type is different from the Python int type (see: https://docs.modular.com/mojo/programming-manual.html#int-vs-int)

+One disadvantage is that Mojo's Int type is fixed, it can't work with big numbers.
-Here is a simple trick to work with Python int's (which can handle big integers!) in a Mojo program.
+Here is a simple trick to work with Python int's, which can handle big integers, in a Mojo program.
 See `intInt.mojo`:
 ```mojo
 from python import PythonObject